-TAP (Trojan Alternative Program) provides credit opportunities for 10th, 11th and 12th grade students.
+Trojan Alternative Program (TAP) provides credit opportunities for 10th, 11th and 12th grade students.
 It is a credit-based program designed to meet the diverse needs of students who may struggle in traditional learning settings.
 Students learn through individualized study plans and apply that learning toward completion of high school graduation requirements or personal academic goals.

 The program emphasis of TAP is to provide a supportive academic environment based on a partnership between students and staff.
 However, students are expected to take primary responsibility for their own success and are allowed varied opportunities to suit different learning styles.

-Students must meet criteria established by the State of Minnesota (MS 124D.68 Subd.
+Students must meet criteria established by the State of Minnesota (Minnesota Statute 124D.68 Subd.
 2) for admission into an Alternative Learning Program.
 Students are selected for TAP on a case-by-case basis through application and interview process.